Business Partners and Customers Due Diligence Policy

 Sanctions screening should be conducted through an internet search and analysis of the information received as part of the Business Partner or Customer checks.
 In addition, Employees should use any third-party screening tools available to Noventiq.

+Employees must retain a written record in the Books and Records of the outcome of the Sanctions screening.
 In the event that a potential Business Partner or Customer is, or is linked to, a Sanctioned Person or a Sanctioned Country, the written approval of the Chief Compliance Officer must be obtained prior to starting or continuing the relationship.

 In addition, Employees must comply with the Sanctions and Trade Controls Policy which sets out additional requirements and guidance to prevent any breaches of Sanctions and Trade Controls.